◷ Last updated

 The price moves up and the positive Sentiment Index moves up as well.

-This is a great indication that the bullish movement is very likely to be sustained.
+great indication that the bullish movement is very likely to be sustained.

 So, once the breakout is confirmed (always wait for the close of a candle!) you can enter your trade.